Koha-Community/kohadocs/source/tools.rst

 -  *Get there:* More > Tools > Catalog > Batch record modification

-This tool will allow you to edit batches of bibliographic or authority records using :ref:`MARC modification templates <marc-modification-templates-label>`.
+This tool will allow you to edit batches of bibliographic and authority records using :ref:`MARC modification templates <marc-modification-templates-label>`.
 Before visiting this tool you will want to set up at least one MARC modification template.